Guide

 • Your browser cache and the platform preview cache are separate caches.

-This is also why different platforms disagree.
-They are different crawlers with different user agents, timeouts, image limits, and cache durations.
+Different platforms disagree because they are different crawlers with different user agents, timeouts, image limits, and cache durations.
 The crawler directory lists the important ones.

 How I Debug It